How to Prepare a Dog for a Long Car Ride

 Gradual exposure helps dogs build confidence with longer drives.

-Going from quick errands to a five-hour highway trip is where many long car ride problems begin.
+Going from short errands to a multi-hour trip is where many problems begin.

-1. Sit in the parked car for a few minutes with the engine off.
+• Sit in the parked car with the engine off

-3. Extend to a 15–20 minute trip to a positive destination (like a walk).
+• Extend to a 15–20 minute trip to a positive destination

-Move forward only if your dog settles easily and shows no signs of distress.
+Move forward only if your dog settles easily.

 Is Your Dog Ready for a Long Car Ride?